happymondaynkanta/Machine-Learning-Recommendation-System/README.md

 5. Help websites to improve user engagement.

 ## What can be Recommended?
-There are many different things that can be recommended by the system like movies, books, news, articles, jobs, advertisements, etc. Netflix uses a recommender system to recommend
+There are many different things that can be recommended by the system like movies, books, news, articles, jobs, advertisements, etc. Netflix uses a recommender system to recommend movies & web-series to its users.
+Similarly, YouTube recommends different videos.
+There are many examples of recommender systems that are widely used today.